morgosus/morgosus.github.io/_author/morgosus.md

   url: https://en.wikipedia.org/wiki/Czech_University_of_Life_Sciences_Prague
   startDate: 1906
 ---
-I’m a front and back-end developer who works on UI designs as well.
-I’m a pretty casual person who’s quite particular with details.
-My other interests include gaming and programming, which is why I also write about it.
+Hi!
+I'm a front and back-end developer who works on UI designs as well.
+I studied these at CULS Prague, where I earned my bachelor's degree.
+I'm a pretty casual person who's quite particular with details.
+My other interests include gaming, photography, and writing.